 COMPUTE develops new PhD level courses.
 The new courses are targeted at students with diverse backgrounds from a large number of partner departments.
 Course development is compensated by COMPUTE to the home department of the lecturers.
 If you have an idea for a new course, please contact the study directors.

-Teaching of courses
+Provision of PhD-level courses

 COMPUTE provides several PhD-level courses each year.
+Successful participants receive Ladok credit.

-Careers events and alumni network
+Careers events and seasonal workshops